Money Tree Not Growing? 8 Problems & Easy Fix!

 Are money trees slow-growing?

-The money trees are fast-growing plants that can grow anywhere between 18-24 inches every year.
+Money trees are fast-growing plants that can grow anywhere between 18 to 24 inches yearly.
 They can grow up to 60 feet or more in their natural habitat.

 However, it doesn’t grow that tall inside the house.
 It can grow to a height between 4 to 6 feet indoors.